Volume Entropy: Lower bound

 different ways of splitting the total volume among nodes.
 This is the number of \emph{compositions} of $n$ in $m$ subsets.
 Finally, the number $m$ of nodes can vary between $1$ and the maximum $n$, giving a total number of possible states larger than

 From which it follows that

 Can all these states be realised by inequivalent spin networks, with suitable choices of the graph and the spins?
-To show that this is the case, it is sufficient to display at least one (however peculiar) example of spin network for each sequence of $v_n$.
-But given an arbitrary sequence of $v_n$ we can always construct a graph formed by a single one dimensional chain of nodes, each (except the two ends) with two links connecting to the adjacent nodes in the chain and two links in the boundary.
+To show that this is the case, it is sufficient to recognise that there exists at least one (however peculiar) example of spin network for each sequence of $v_n$: given an arbitrary sequence of $v_n$, we can always construct a graph formed by a single one dimensional chain of nodes, each (except the two ends) with two links connecting to the adjacent nodes in the chain and two links in the boundary.
 All these spin networks exist and are non-equivalent to one another.

+To be clear, there will be of course many more graphs for any given volume configuration, but, given that we are looking for a lower bound, it is sufficient to find one example for every sequence of $v_n$.
+A graph composed by a one dimensional chain of nodes, each (except the two ends) with two links connecting to the adjacent nodes in the chain and two links in the boundary, leaves complete freedom to the assignment of volume to every node.
+Thus, for the purposes of extracting a lower bound we must count at least one graph for each sequence $v_n$.

-Therefore we have shown that there are at least $2^{n-1}$ states with volume between $V - v_o$ and $V$.
+Therefore we have shown that there are at least $2^{n_V-1}$ states with volume between $V - v_o$ and $V$.
 In the large volume limit we can write

 so that the entropy satisfies

 with $c$ and $c'$ constants.